caitroach/pneumonia-detection/README.md

 I found [my dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data) on Kaggle, which had over 5,000 images split into train, validation, and test sets.
 Finding a high-quality dataset can be challenging - to train an accurate model, you need data that is optimally labelled, distributed, and organized.
 This particular dataset had a validation set with only eight images per class (NORMAL, PNEUMONIA), which led to inefficiencies in training.
 I manually redistributed the images after downloading them (moving from training to validation), leading to higher test accuracy overall.

 ### 2. Verifying the dataset
 Always check your dataset out before using it!
-I used ```os```, a Python module for interacting with the operating system, to count each image in my dataset and output a list with the image distribution.
+I used ```os``` to count each image in my dataset and output a list with the image distribution.
 This makes it easier to evaluate the quality of a dataset before trying to train a machine learning model on it.

 ### 3. Visualizing the dataset
 This step is technically optional, but after verifying that you have a good dataset, it's a good idea to visualize your data to get an idea of what you are working with.
 In my program, I used ```os``` to look through file directories, ```cv2``` to load and process the images in my dataset (if you can guess what CV stands for here, you get a prize), and ```matplotlib``` to visualize the data.
 The result was a 6x2 grid of images labelled either "NORMAL LUNGS" or "PNEUMONIA".
 This was a nice way to understand the differences between our classes, before we even start working with our model.
+In my dataset, I noticed that some images had vastly different sizes.
+Good to know. 🤔
 ![pic](https://github.com/user-attachments/assets/80e98b93-1c3b-4be3-ba94-fbdc97e24d5a)

 ### 4. Preprocessing the dataset